ratshikuni/keychron-k8/README.md

 This is partial and may or may not be completed.
 Use this information at your own discretion and risk.

-This is for K8 RGB v1.
+This is for K8 RGB v1 ANSI.

 # Keychron K8